erikras/react-redux-universal-hot-example/docs/InstallingTheKit/InstallingTheKit.md

 ##  Clone from github

 First you should clone the project from GitHub.
-The easiest way is to use something like this:

-Say you want to call your app <YOUR_APP_NAME>:
+The easiest way is to use something like this.
+Say you want to call your app &lt;YOUR_APP_NAME&gt;:

 ```bash
 git clone git@github.com:erikras/react-redux-universal-hot-example.git \